cheese not sticking to pizza

 The main reason cheese doesn’t stick is pizza dough hydration.
 If your dough is too wet or not kneaded enough, it’s too slick.
 You want dough that’s just right, with the right amount of moisture and kneading.

-The baking temperature and preheating of your pizza stone or baking sheet matter too.
+When creating cheese not sticking to pizza, the baking temperature and preheating of your pizza stone or baking sheet matter too.
 If it’s not hot enough or the surface isn’t preheated, cheese won’t melt well.
 Make sure your oven is at 450°F (232°C) and preheat your stone or sheet for 30 minutes before baking.

 The type of cheese you choose is also important.
 Use fresh, low-moisture mozzarella.
 It melts better and sticks to the crust than other cheeses.